YonasTewabe/laravel-foodOrder/README.md

 ## Introduction

 This is a simple laravel project for ordering food.
-The website allows users to order food in advamce before going to the restaurant.
+The website allows users to order food in advance before going to the restaurant.

 ## Installation
---> Prerequisites
+Prerequisites

 PHP >= 8.0<br>
 Composer<br>